netvote/fabric-vote/README.md

 ### chaincode (golang):

 This contains blockchian transactions for creating decisions, voters, and casting votes.

+#### Invoke Functions
+- add_decision: (admin) create a decision configuration
+- add_voter: (admin) creates a voter on blockchain and allocates votes
+- cast_votes: (voter) spends votes on decisions, updates results, removes voter

+#### Query Functions
+- get_results: (admin) retrieves current results of a given decision
+- get_ballot: (voter) retrieves ballot and vote units for a user (using voter_id certificate attribute)

 ### membersrvc

 For now, this is a hardcoded yaml with the initial admin.
-All users are created at run-time via the node apps.
+All users are created at runtime via the node apps.

 ### node clients